Online Dyslexia Instruction

 People with dyslexia can absolutely become confident readers!

-The sooner kids get the help they need, the more confident and successful they become.
+The sooner students get the help they need, the more confident and successful they become.

-It’s easy to get your child with dyslexia the help they need.
+It’s easy to get your child the help they need.

 Schedule an assessment.

-Using IDA-recommended measurements, our team of experts will uncover your child’s unique strengths and challenges.
+We start by gaining an understanding of your child’s unique strengths and challenges.

 Get a customized plan.

-We’ll answer all your questions, and your child will have a blast learning in our joyful, nurturing, online environment.
+Your child will have a blast learning in a joyful, nurturing, online environment.
+You’ll be surprised at how quickly and dramatically their reading improves.

-“There are no words to explain the level of gratitude my entire family holds for We Teach Reading and the work they did with our son.
-His teachers and counselors at school are now referring to We Teach Reading as miracle workers because they are so blown away by the immediate impact they had on our son.
-I would highly recommend We Teach Reading to any family who has a child struggling with Dyslexia.
+“There are no words to explain the level of gratitude my entire family holds for Langsford and the work they did with our son.
+His teachers and counselors at school are now referring to Langsford as miracle workers because they are so blown away by the immediate impact they had on our son.
+I would highly recommend Langsford to any family who has a child struggling with Dyslexia.
 His confidence is back and he now loves to read!
 Homework is much less of a battle and his report cards are like night and day!
 Thank you for everything you have done for our family.”

-We’ve been teaching kids with dyslexia since 1992.
+We’ve been teaching students with dyslexia since 1992.

 If you think your child has dyslexia, come see us!
-We’ve helped thousands of kids overcome learning challenges, and we can help yours, too.
+We’ve helped thousands of students overcome learning challenges, and we can help yours, too.